ajay-shenoy4/Data-Analysis-Algorithms-Studying-Alexander-s-Disease/README.md

 ### Step 4: Visualization
 * **`New_Atlas_Graphing.py`**: Generates interactive 3D scatter plots of core points.
 Points are binned by their recorded radius and colored by subregion, saved as HTML files for dynamic spatial exploration.
 * **`PointmapSelector.ipynb`**: A batch processing script that validates the biological "purity" of clusters.
 It maps 2D persistence bins back to 3D coordinates to determine if mathematical clusters correspond to specific anatomical subregions.
 It uses scikit-learn for neighbor lookups and processes minPts pairs in batches to optimize memory usage.
+* **`ClusterStatsVisual.R`**: A R script that visualizes clustering data into heatmaps.
+Maps the persistence bins of minPts combinations and visualizes how often clusters fall into each subregion.

 ---